 Must-try local dishes:

-• Hangikjöt- smoked lamb, mutton or horse meat that has been boiled and is served hot or cold, often with potatoes in a roux sauce
+• Hangikjöt- lamb (or mutton) that has been pickled and smoked, served hot or cold, often with potatoes in a béchamel sauce (a festive staple in Iceland)

 • Rúgbrauð – a sweet, dark rye bread often served with butter, smoked lamb or pickled herring